blastcloud/guzzler-docs/docs/why/readme.md

     ->willReturn(/* some result */);
 ```

-These two ideas above, and the realization that Guzzle’s mock handler queue allows response mocks to be pushed to it’s stack at any time, lead to the creation of Guzzler.
+These two ideas above lead to the creation of Guzzler.

 ## After